Breads & Doughs

 Day 7: A Sourdough Starter is Born!

 • By now, your starter should have doubled in size.
 You should see plenty of bubbles, both large and small.
-The texture will be spongy and fluffy.
+The texture will be spongy, fluffy and a bit strecthy.
 It should smell boozy, but not like stinky like gym socks.
 Your starter is now active and ready to use!
+If you decide not to use it at this point then continue to feed every 24 hours or cover with a lid and refrigerate it until needed and feed before using.

 Is Your Starter Ready to Use?